MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 05/01-MiniLab_VNet Peering.md

 1. Select the gateway and notice you can perform a health check and review access statistics.

-1. Return to the previous page (clickng on the `X` on the top right) and on the search bar right under the virtual network's name, write "**Peerings**" again and click on the option that appears.
+1. Return to the previous page (clicking on the `X` on the top right) and on the search bar right under the virtual network's name, write "**Peerings**" again and click on the option that appears.

     + Select the peering